Measurement of scintillation efficiency for nuclear recoils in liquid argon: Monte Carlo Simulations

 In order to understand the data, we developed a Monte Carlo simulation of the argon detector, cryostat, organic scintillator and surrounding lab space.
 The software framework used was RAT, which combines Geant4\cite{GEANT}, CLHEP\cite{CLHEP}, and ROOT\cite{ROOT} into a single simulation and analysis package.
 A detailed optical model of the inner detector and PMTs is included in the Monte Carlo which allows us to estimate smearing of the detected signal.
 While this model gives results that are in fairly good agreement with our gamma calibrations, we add an addition smearing term for the neutron scattering analysis to take into account the lower photon yield for a given energy.

 An image of the detector geometry can be seen in Fig.~\ref{fig:MC_geo}.
 The argon detector is in the central vertical cylinder, where the various layers of steel are set to be semi-transparent so that the inner workings are visible.
 While there was only one organic scintillator detector at a given time in the real experiment, the simulation used many such detectors, so as to allow Monte Carlo data for half of the organic scintillator positions to be collected simultaneously and reduce computation time.
 In the picture, the cylinders off to the right of the argon detector represent the organic scintillator in its various positions.
 As the adjacent positions of the organic scintillator overlap, independent simulations were performed for each set of colored organic scintillator positions.
+The 12 inches of poly between the generator and the organic scintillator locations was not included in the simulation.

 In addition to the neutron scattering simulation, the detector response to an external $^{57}$Co gamma source was also modeled.
 The origin of the 122~keV and 137~keV gamma rays was set just outside of the outer vacuum can as in the real detector.
 The results of this simulation can be seen in Fig.~\ref{fig:energyCalibration} showing very good agreement with the experiment.